 How Communities Have Defined Zero Waste

 Many communities across the country and around the world are working towards zero waste.
-An example of why one community chose to establish a zero waste goal and plan is explained in the Executive Summary of the City of Fort Collins Road to Zero Waste Plan (PDF) (43 pp, 862.19 KB).Exit
+An example of why one community chose to establish a zero waste goal and plan is explained in the Executive Summary of the City of Fort Collins Road to Zero Waste Plan (PDF) (December 2013).

-Zero waste has been defined in various ways by different entities.
-The following examples share how some municipalities and other organizations have defined zero waste.
+Zero waste has been described in various ways by different entities.
+The following examples share how some municipalities and other organizations have described zero waste.

 U.S. Conference of Mayors